phantomsound/TooFunnyProductions/TROUBLESHOOTING.md

 `setup`, `dev`, `dev:backend`, `dev:frontend`, `build`, `start`, `start:api`, and `doctor`.
 If not, repeat step 1 to synchronize with `origin/main`.

+If the doctor script reports stray `package-lock.json` files inside `backend/` or `frontend/`, they can be safely removed with
+`git clean -fd` (they are intentionally excluded from version control because each workspace is managed via the root `package-lock.json`).

 ## 3. Recreate the environment files

 ```powershell